toddmnortonCO/react-i-ii-review/props.md

 Answer these on your own, then compare answers as a group

 1. What are props?
+    (short for properties) are a Component's configuration, its options if you may.
+They are received from above and immutable as far as the Component receiving them is concerned. (parent to child)

-2. How do you pass props from a parent to a child?
+2. How do you pass props from a parent to a child? props are data that are passed from a parent to its children and are made available through this.props on the child component tag

-3. How do you access props from a class based child component?
+3. How do you access props from a class based child component? pass one callback function from parent to child and then use this passed-down function in the child to send something back to parent. this.props.PROP_NAME

-4. How do you access props from a functional component?
+4. How do you access props from a functional component? declare them in your functional component callback just as you would with any other type of function

 5. How do you bind a function to a parent component so that it can be passed to a child?
+    Two ways - binding in the constructor (outside of the this.state object), lexical binding in arrow functions

 ### Understand